National Chemistry Week Community Event

-- Before you start, contact service organizations in your area (e.g., homeless shelters, food banks, etc.) and analyze what needs they have.
+- Before you start, contact service organizations in your area (e.g., homeless shelters, food banks, recycling centers, senior centers, etc.) and analyze what needs they have.

-- Once you know the place, create a scavenger hunt list with different things youth can do relatively quickly for others in the community (e.g., pick up trash at a local park or parking lot, rake leaves).
+- Once you know the place, create a scavenger hunt list with different things youth can do for others in the community (e.g., pick up trash at a local park, rake leaves, host a recycling drive).

 - You will need volunteers so ask family and friends to help spread the word.

 - After creating the list, assign point values to the tasks based on how difficult you think it will be for them to complete.

 - Here is a Sample Template to help you organize the scavenger hunt.

 During The Event

 - Youth work in teams to go through the list.

 - Team members mark off each task completed on the list.